CapnAndy/irl/README.md

 A general utilitarian class that handles several common operations, such as rotating a point, sorting an array, or even just adding commas to large numbers.

+(will document more details here later)

+### WSprite

+A wrapper for the `Sprite` class that contains a lot of helper functions such as `.top` and `.bottom` for determining pixel positions, screenshake functions, and drawing of bounding boxes.

-(will document more functions here later)
+(will document more details here later)

 ## Games using RadialLib: